betaglot/plantabeta/docs/dev/DX.md

 Plantbeta is the language and the

-Beta represents movement, but Move is the move itself.
-Move doesn't care about how it's being represented.
+Beta represents movement, but Moto is the move itself.
+Moto doesn't care about how it's being represented.

 ### Sherlock Holmes
 - Prediction